mrin247/Authenticket/README.md

 # Authenticket

-The authocate-server project is a Node.js middleware designed to simplify user authentication and management for Express applications.
+The authenticket project is a Node.js middleware designed to simplify user authentication and management for Express applications.
 It offers several features, including custom protected routes, rate limiting, and user management.
 Below is a summary of the key points from the README:

 # Features: